stephenscottsmith/aws/README.md

   * **Decoupling Components Rule #4:** Make your applications as stateless as possible, and when a session state is needed, store this state outside of your application using DynamoDB

 ## Chapter 6: Keeping Things Secure
+* Shared Security Model
+  * Information security is paramount
+  * Protect information from compromise
+  * Think about and implement security at every layer
+  * Understand the AWS security model
+  * Responsibility is shared between consumer and provider
+  * AWS provides secure infrastructure and services
+  * You need to secure operating systems, platforms and data
+  * AWS Services
+    * IaaS - these are services that allow you to architect and bu9ild a Cloud infrastructure using technologies similar to what you might find in traditional rack server hosting solutions
+      * EC2
+      * EBS
+      * Auto Scaling
+      * VPC
+      * Direct Connect
+    * Container (PaaS) - Services i nthis category typically run on EC2 instances but often you don't manage the operating system or platform layer.
+AWS provides a managed service for these application containers.
+      * Elastic Beanstalk
+      * RDS
+      * EMR
+      * OpsWorks
+      * CloudFormation
+    * SaaS - These services abstract the platform or management layer on which you can build and operate Cloud applications.
+You access the endpoints of these abstracted services using APIs and AWS manages the underlying service components or the oeprating system on which they reside.
+      * S3
+      * SQL
+      * DynamoDB
+      * SNS
+      * SES
+      * CloudSearch